lemonlawaz/lemonlawaz.github.io/lemonlaws/indiana.md

 Sec.
 11.

->a.
-If a refund is tendered under this chapter with respect to a vehicle that is not a leased vehicle, the refund must be the full contract price of the vehicle, including all credits and allowances for any trade-in vehicle and less a reasonable allowance for use. <br>
+- If a refund is tendered under this chapter with respect to a vehicle that is not a leased vehicle, the refund must be the full contract price of the vehicle, including all credits and allowances for any trade-in vehicle and less a reasonable allowance for use.

->b.
-To determine a reasonable allowance for use under this section, multiply:
+- To determine a reasonable allowance for use under this section, multiply:

-  >1. the total contract price of the vehicle; by <br>
+  - the total contract price of the vehicle; by

-  >2. a fraction having as its denominator one hundred thousand (100,000) and having as its numerator the number of miles that the vehicle traveled before the manufacturer's acceptance of its return.
+  - a fraction having as its denominator one hundred thousand (100,000) and having as its numerator the number of miles that the vehicle traveled before the manufacturer's acceptance of its return.

->c.
-The refund must also include reimbursement for the following incidental costs:
+- The refund must also include reimbursement for the following incidental costs:

-  >1.
-All sales tax. <br>
+  - All sales tax.

-  >2.
-The unexpended portion of the registration fee and excise tax that has been prepaid for any calendar year. <br>
+  - The unexpended portion of the registration fee and excise tax that has been prepaid for any calendar year.

-  >3.
-All finance charges actually expended. <br>
+  - All finance charges actually expended.

-  >4.
-The cost of all options added by the authorized dealer. <br>
+  - The cost of all options added by the authorized dealer.

->d.
-Refunds made under this section shall be made to the buyer and lienholder, if any, as their respective interests appear on the records of ownership.
+- Refunds made under this section shall be made to the buyer and lienholder, if any, as their respective interests appear on the records of ownership.

 As added by P.L.150-1988, SEC.1.
 Amended by P.L.24-1989, SEC.27.